Abdikani Mohamed Wa'ays

 Abdikani Mohamed Wa'ays (died May 10, 2020) was a veteran Somali diplomat.
-He was serving concurrently as Somalia's ambassador to Egypt and the Arab League at the time of his death in May 2020 from COVID-19.
+He was serving concurrently as Somalia's ambassador to Egypt and the Arab League at the time of his death in May 2020.

 Wa'ays died from COVID-19 at a hospital in Kuwait on May 10, 2020.
 He had been hospitalized for a week prior to his death after testing positive for COVID-19 during the COVID-19 pandemic in Kuwait, though it was unknown why he originally traveled to Kuwait for treatment.
 He had had diabetes as well.

 Wa'ays was the latest of a series of high-profile Somali deaths during the COVID-19 pandemic, including musician Hudeidi, former Prime Minister Nur Hassan Hussein and the Justice Minister of Hirshabelle State Khalif Mumin Tohow.